SahejChandok/Manthan/README.md

 # Manthan
-The datavase is added in the repository
+The database is added in the repository